Skip to main content

 • “Vy’apavẽ mba’apohára árape.”

-German: “Happy / Congratulations on Labor Day.”
+English: “Happy / congratulations on Labor Day.”

 • “Oñemomorã ko árape Mba’apohára Ára.”

-German: “Today Labor Day is being observed.”
+English: “Today Labor Day is being observed.”

 🗓️ The Most Important Things for Your Planning